AltaOhms/ReadyIoTWorkshop/Day2-HOL1.md

 Download the Arduino IDE from <https://www.arduino.cc/en/Main/Software>.
 If you're on Windows make sure to **not** go for the "Windows App", and instead install via the good ol' installer.

+### Install ST-Link drivers

+If you are running Windows: Download and install USB driver [from STMicroelectronics website](https://www.st.com/en/development-tools/stsw-link009.html).

 ### Configure Azure IoT Tools

 > [!NOTE]